Pictured is our favorite salt kiln used for producing pottery and sculptures at Lick Creek Pottery in Makanda, Illinois, from 1972 to 1974.

 Construction began with a concrete slab for the foundation.
 Then, high-alumina fire bricks were added to form a floor supporting the downdraft design, which features a flue exit shaft connecting to the chimney.

-A catenary arch made of 2x3 lumber and plywood supports the brick structure.
+A catenary arch form made of 2x3 lumber and plywood supports the brick structure.
 This self-supporting arch is ideal for kiln construction, removing the need for additional arch support.

 Two layers of high-alumina hard bricks are joined with clay mortar.
 Clay mortar is used because at high temperatures, the kiln swells, and brick movement could crack rigid cement mortar.